quipucords/yupana/docs/source/openshift.rst

     make oc-clean

 There are also other make targets available to step through the project deployment.
+See ``make help`` for more information about available targets.
 You can run the entire application and its dependent services through Openshift, or just the dependent services can be spun up, while using the local Django dev server.

 .. code-block:: bash